 The Foundation uses a combination of specific reserve and estimate of remaining uncollectible accounts to determine the total allowance for uncollectible pledges.
-As of June 30, 2012 the estimate of remaining uncollectible accounts was 1% on pledges to non-athletic accounts, pledges made to athletic accounts had a reserve rate of 6% for endowed and 5% for restricted.
+As of June 30, 2013 the estimate of remaining uncollectible accounts was 1% on pledges to non-athletic accounts and pledges to the Student Basketball Development Center, endowed and restricted pledges made to athletic accounts had a reserve rate of 6% and 5%, respectively.